How to Choose the Best Color for Your Comforter

 If you’re a fan of changing your bedding throughout the year, let classic colors inspire your comforter choice.
 Choose traditional seasonal designs in unexpected colors, or opt for solid comforters in familiar festive shades.
 For the fall, find midweight comforters in harvest-inspired hues; use traditional red and green for winter holidays; and bring summer’s brightness to your bedroom with lightweight comforters in vibrant blue, yellow, green, or pink.
 Or consider a white comforter as a base for seasonal bedding—add holiday-themed shams and a coordinating quilt, make the bed with beachy sheets for summer, or try a subtle floral throw for spring.

 If you’re hesitant to commit to a single color or pattern, you’re in luck: all of our comforters feature corner ties that attach to loops in our duvet covers, so you can update the color of your bed as frequently as you’d like.
-For more bedding advice and ideas, explore our Tips & Ideas page.
+For more bedding advice and ideas, explore our other Guides.